vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 HOSA loop tests pass.
 The full build is warning-free and all 20 CTest targets pass.

+## Restrict sampled pitch output to pitch bindings

+Move `sample()` from `PerformanceAutomationBinding` to `PitchSlideBinding`.
+Scalar fades never supported this operation: the general binding forwarded to an emitter method that rejected every non-pitch automation at runtime.
+The pitch binding now updates its own intent directly, using its existing validation and preserving sampled endpoints, ordering, replacement, and track ownership checks.

+This removes ten production lines and an unsupported operation from the general API.
+Existing pitch sampling and lifecycle coverage passes without additional test scaffolding.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,